0xfromage/discord-summarizer/README.md

 1. You monitor channels on Server A (using your personal user token)
 2. The bot posts summaries to a channel on Server B (using a bot token)

-To set this up correctly:

-1. Make sure your personal token has access to read the source channels
-2. Ensure your bot is invited to the destination server with proper permissions
-3. Configure your `.env` file with the correct channel IDs

-### Bot Permissions Required

-When inviting your bot to the destination server, it needs these permissions:

-- Read Messages/View Channels
-- Send Messages
-- Embed Links

 ## Setup

 ### Prerequisites